InferiaAI/website/README.md

 # Inferia Landing and Documentation

-This repository contains the landing page and documentation for InferiaLLM..
+This repository contains the landing page and documentation for InferiaLLM...

 ## Project Structure